forestgrape/coronavirus/economics.md

 2. Building on 1. all should have economic opportunities to pursue the jobs wanted.
 All should be allowed to make mistakes and so (economic) opportunities are ideally available through the entire lifespan.
 Fairness in the following is used in this sense of different appealing/attractive opportunities to pursue the economic life (Inspired by John Rawls' theory of justice).
 Fair in this sense does not necessarily mean equal in wealth or in the way of life.
 3. Ideally fairness is achieved by increasing fairness for everybody and not by fixing unfairness for certain branches/subgroups.
 Singling out and supporting branches/subgroups can yield new unfairness and spinning the wheel one ends up with individuals.
 So the best is, to start right away with fairness for everyone.

     > In the case for Covid-19, determine businesses needing temporary support is not straight forward.
 Some are effected directly (e.g. gastronomy), some indirectly.
 Even inside branches there are differences: A restaurant at an ideal location and appropriate menus for take-away can do well, on the other hand a construction business specialized on large scale events may need to reorientate and thus need support.

+    >

-    > In my view, important is we live together and should try to always think to improve life and fairness for everybody.
-Although I acknowledge, that chances for economic success and benefits are not equally distributed both for individuals and groups in current days economies.
+    > In my view, with connectedness we have today, I think improvements are best designed to work for all.
+Although I acknowledge, that the economic opportunities and chances for the benefits vary widely in todays world.

 [in work]